upper-town/web_app/README.md

 [testing pyramid]: https://martinfowler.com/articles/practical-test-pyramid.html

-System specs (`type: :system`) spin up a browser while executing tests.
+System tests spin up a browser while executing tests.

 By default, these tests run in a headless browser but for debugging purposes it can be useful to run them _headfully_.
-To run a system spec _headfully_, set the `HEADFUL` environment variable while running the test command:
+To run a system test _headfully_, set the `HEADFUL` or `HEADLESS` environment variable while running the test command:
-`HEADFUL=true bundle exec rspec`
+`HEADFUL=true bin/rails test` or `HEADLESS=false bin/rails test`

 ### WebMock stubs and VCR to record and replay HTTP requests